 Anything that activates the tendons can worsen tendonitis pain.
 Certain motions are more likely to cause or increase your symptoms.

-Movements and foods to avoid when recovering from forearm tendonitis include:
+Movements to avoid when recovering from forearm tendonitis include:

 - holding a book or tablet

-Certain foods and habits can also increase inflammation.
+Certain habits, such as smoking, and foods can also increase inflammation.
 Inflammation-causing foods include: